 Termination of regular staff appointments may occur as outlined below.
-All separations must be processed through the human resources, even for those whose terminal appointments have ended.
+All separations must be processed through Human Resources, even for those whose terminal appointments have ended.
 Be sure to consult the Faculty/Staff Benefits Manual for information about discontinuation of leave and other benefits.

-Voluntary Separation
+8.2 Voluntary Separation

 In cases of voluntary resignation or retirement, notice equivalent to the length of one pay period is normally expected.
-A letter of resignation must be sent to the supervisor with a copy to human resources.
-During this period, the employee is required to schedule an exit interview with human resources.
+A letter of resignation must be sent to the supervisor with a copy to Human Resources.
+During this period, the employee is provided the opportunity to conduct an exit interview with Human Resources.
 Separating employees must complete a Separation Clearance Form by their last day of work.
 Salary will be paid through the effective date of the resignation or retirement.
 Payment will be made for annual leave accrued as of the effective date of separation.
-See the Annual Leave Policy.
+See Annual Leave policy.